 - Coverage across the scholarly enterprise – research transcends disciplines, geography, institutions, and stakeholders.
 Organisations and the infrastructure they run need to reflect this.

-- Stakeholder Governed – a board-governed organisation drawn from the stakeholder community builds confidence that the organisation will take decisions driven by community consensus and a balance of interests.
+- Stakeholder governed – a board-governed organisation drawn from the stakeholder community builds confidence that the organisation will make decisions driven by community consensus and a balance of interests.

-- Non-discriminatory participation or membership – we see the best option as an “opt-in” approach with principles of non-discrimination and inclusivity where any stakeholder group may express an interest and should be welcome.
+- Non-discriminatory participation or membership – we see the best option to be an “opt-in” approach with principles of non-discrimination and inclusivity, where any relevant group may express an interest and should be welcome.
 Representation in governance must reflect the character of the community or membership.

-- Transparent governance – to achieve trust, the processes and policies for selecting representatives to governance groups should be transparent (within the constraints of privacy laws).
+- Transparent governance – to foster trust, the processes and policies for governing the organisation and selecting representatives to governance groups should be transparent (within the constraints of privacy laws).

 - Cannot lobby – infrastructure organisations should not lobby for regulatory change to cement their own positions or narrow self-interest.
 However, an infrastructure organisation’s role is to support its community, and this can include advocating for policy changes.